ziudeso/naba-comfyui-nvidia-docker/README.md

 ### 5.1.2.
 Fixing Failed Custom Nodes

-A side effect of the multiple virtual environment integration is that some installed custom nodes might have an `import failed` error when switching from one OS+CUDA-version to another.
+A side effect of the multiple virtual environment integration is that some installed custom nodes might have an `import failed` error when switching from one OS+CUDA version to another.
-When the container is initialized we run `cm-cli.py fix all` to attempt to fix for this.
+When the container is initialized ,we run `cm-cli.py fix all` to attempt to fix this.
-If this does not resolve the issue, start the `Manager -> Custom Nodes Manager`, `Filter` by `Import Failed` and use the `Try fix` button as this will download required pacakges and install those in the used `venv`.
-A `Restart` and UI reload will be required but this ought to fix issues with the nodes.
+If this does not resolve the issue, start the `Manager -> Custom Nodes Manager`, Filter by `Import Failed`, and use the `Try fix` button.
+This will download the required packages and install those in the used `venv`.
+A `Restart` and UI reload will be required, but this ought to fix issues with the nodes.

 ![Import Failed: Try Fix](./assets/ImportFailed-TryFix.png)

 ## 5.2. user_script.bash

 The `run/user_script.bash` user script can perform additional operations.
-Because this is a Docker container, updating the container will remove any additional installations that are not in the "run" directory, so it is possible to force some reinstall at runtime.
+Because this is a Docker container, updating the container will remove any additional installations not in the "run" directory, so it is possible to force a reinstall at runtime.
-It is also possible to bypass the ComfyUI command started (for people interested in trying the `--fast` for example).
+It is also possible to bypass the ComfyUI command started (for people interested in trying the `--fast`, for example).

 To perform those changes, be aware that:
-- The container image is Ubuntu based.
+- The container image is Ubuntu-based.
 - The `comfy` user is `sudo` capable.

 A simple example of one could be: